 Thermotron engineers are constantly and continually improving the equipment’s controls and software capabilities.
 The controls and software packages are designed to increase the productivity and performance of testing equipment.
 The 8800 programmer controller came to the market in 2004.
 It is a custom report generator that provides accurate results.
 It has a 12.1-inch color touch-screen, data logging, up to four control channels, a USB port, and an Ethernet connection.

 Thermotron serves more than 30 industries, including aerospace, electronics, defense, telecommunications, and automotive.
 Their products can be found in more than 36 countries around the world.

 Thermotron’s mission is to grow and improve as individuals and as a company.
 Thermotron uses the precepts of quality to grow and continuously improve the company and employees to meet or exceed the expectations of our customers.
-Quality, safety, efficiency, spirit of cooperation, customer-focus, and continuous improvement are values that Thermotron and its employees possess.
+Quality, safety, efficiency, the spirit of cooperation, customer focus, and continuous improvement are values that Thermotron and its employees possess.

 Read a story on our 50th anniversary in the Holland Sentinel.